SheepTester/ascended-cat/README.md

 - Touch keypad (Typing should giving focus to input though)
 - Relabel, duplicate
 - Translate undefined blocks and right-click menu options
+- Support preference for , or . decimals